 You guys!!
 How am I just learning about Digital Breakouts?!
-What a fantastic way to load up the little darlings with Input AND give this exhausted teacher a break!
+What a fantastic way to load up the little darlings with tons of Comprehensible Input AND give this exhausted teacher a break!
 They work hard and I get the chance to sit back and marvel at how far they’ve come and how much they’ve acquired!!
 Win-win!

 My dear friend Julie first opened my eyes to the beauty of Digital Breakouts by showing me Nelly Hughes’s Interumpimos este programa (check out her Comprendes Méndez store on Teachers pay Teachers for other great resources!)

 My Spanish 2s totally loved Nelly’s “Escape Digital” and I didn’t want my Spanish 1s to be left out of the fun!
 Since Nelly doesn’t have any breakouts for level 1, I decided I would make one.
 And then I didn’t think about anything else until I did.
 (Crazy and obsessed!)
 Seriously, I sat at my desk for 4 and a half hours last week writing this ¡Haz los quehaceres!
 Escape Digital.
 Full disclosure: I have to admit the clues were inspired by Nelly’s Interumpimos este programa!
 Like ALL of them… I have no original ideas.
 Gracias, Nelly!

 To play: Divide students into groups of 2-4 students and it works best for everyone to have a device.

 To increase the motivation (but honestly, they would have been engaged without it!)
 I announced that the first team to break out would earn 3 stamps, the second team would earn 2 stamps and the 3rd place team would earn 1 stamp on their Stamp Sheet.
 Since they were still working hard after the 3rd place teach finished, I decided that I would stamp anyone who “escaped” and the students who already were finished practiced vocab on Quizlet.